 RV Electrical Testing Gear

 If I could only carry one electrical tester on board, it would be my multimeter.
 With it, you can test for AC and DC voltages, amperage, measure ohms and circuit continuity.
 It’s the swiss army knife of test gear.
 I have a high-end Fluke brand left over from my professional repair days.
 It’s been a reliable piece of equipment I’ve used for decades.
-However the average RVer doesn’t need to spend the extra money for a Fluke, there are plenty of multimeters in the sub 50 dollar range that will do the job.
+However the average RVer doesn’t need to spend the extra money on a Fluke, there are plenty of multimeters in the sub 50 dollar range that will do the job.

 The most important feature I’d look for is auto-ranging.
 Meaning you don’t have to select for different scales of measurement. i.e. 2 volts, 20 volts, 200 volts and so on.
 Just put the leads on the points to be measured and the multimeter figures out the appropriate range.
 Other handy features to look for are a beep for short circuit (good continuity) and large display digits.